kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lesson1_T-SQL_Programming_Elements.md

     COUNT(CASE WHEN e.WorkEmail NOT LIKE '%temp%' AND e.IsActive = 1 THEN 1 END) AS PermanentActiveEmployees,

     -- Set membership operations
-    COUNT(CASE WHEN e.d.DepartmentID IN (2001, 2002, 2003) THEN 1 END) AS CoreDepartmentEmployees,
+    COUNT(CASE WHEN d.DepartmentID IN (2001, 2002, 2003) THEN 1 END) AS CoreDepartmentEmployees,
     COUNT(CASE WHEN e.EmployeeID NOT IN (
         SELECT ManagerID FROM Employees e WHERE ManagerID IS NOT NULL ) THEN 1 END) AS NonManagerEmployees,